CurranCodes/CurranCodes/README.md

 - 👋 Hi, I’m @CurranTF a cs student based in Chicago, IL
-- 👀 I’m interested in all things computer science and tech
+- 👀 I’m interested in learning all the requisite skills to become a software developer
 - 🌱 I’m currently learning HTML, Java, CSS, and JavaScript
 - 💞️ I’m looking to collaborate on web-based applications and beginner-level backend programs
 - 📫 How to reach me: feel free to send me an email at fitzgeraldcurran1@gmail.com